HomeSpan/HomeSpan/docs/Logging.md

   * it is okay to include WEBLOG() messages in your sketch even if Web Logging is *not* enabled.
 In such cases HomeSpan will not serve a Web Log page, but WEBLOG() messages will still be output to the Arduino Serial Monitor if the *Log Level* is set to 1 or greater
   * messages are **not** stored in NVS and are thus **not** saved between reboots
   * calling the Web Log from your browser with an optional query string, *refresh=N*, will cause the Web Log to auto-refresh in your browser every *N* seconds.
-For example *http<nolink>://homespan-4e8eb8504e59.local/myLog?refresh=10* refreshes the Web Log page in your browser every 10 seconds
+It does this by adding an HTTP "Refresh" response header to the HTML it serves up to the browser.
+For example *http<nolink>://homespan-4e8eb8504e59.local/myLog?refresh=10* refreshes the Web Log page in your browser every 10 seconds.
+If *refresh* is set to less than 1, or if the query string is not well-formed, HomeSpan will not add a Refresh response header to the HTML and no refreshing occurs
+  * HomeSpan is case-insensitive with regard to intepreting Web Log requests from the browser.
+For example *http<nolink>://homespan-4e8eb8504e59.local/MYLOG?REFRESH=10* works fine in the example above

 See [Example 19 - WebLog](Tutorials.md#example-19---weblog) for a tutorial sketch demonstrating the use of `homeSpan.enableWebLog()` and the WEBLOG() macro.